aiidaplugins/aiida-crystal17/docs/source/user_guide/calc_basic.rst

 -  ``remote_folder`` provides a symbolic link to the work directory where the computation was run.
--  ``retrieved`` stores a folder containing the full stdout of ``runcry17`` (as main.out)
+-  ``retrieved`` stores a folder containing the full main output of ``runcry17`` (as main.out)
 -  ``output_parameters`` stores a dictionary of key parameters in the database, for later querying.
--  ``output_arrays`` stores keys in the database to array data stored on file (such as symmetry operations and mulliken charges).
 -  ``output_structure`` stores the final geometry from the calculation
+-  ``output_settings`` stores additional information on the structure, such as the symmetry operations.

 For compatibility, parameters are named with the same convention as ``aiida-quantumespresso``: